fatmahussein/voeux-wear/README.md

 To run this project, you need the following:

-- 🌐 Web browser
+- 🌐 Mobile simulator extension on web browser
 - 🐙 Git
-- 👨‍💻 Code editor
+- 👨‍💻 Code Editor

 ### Setup